 1. Data-driven agriculture

-Efficiency and productivity will increase in the coming years as “precision agriculture” becomes bigger and farms become more connected.
+Efficiency and productivity increased as “precision agriculture” became bigger and farms became more connected.
 It’s estimated that by 2020, over 75 million agricultural IoT devices will be in use: The average farm will generate 4.1 million data points daily in 2050, up from 190,000 in 2014.

 Internet of Things (IoT) - IoT technologies allow correlations of structured and unstructured data to provide insights into food production.
 IoT platforms such as IBM’s Watson are applying machine learning to sensor or drone data, transforming management systems into real AI systems.

-Automation of skills and workforce - New technologies will be needed to ease the workload on farmers: Operations will be done remotely, processes will be automated, risks will be identified, and issues solved.
+Automation of skills and workforce - New technologies are needed to ease the workload on farmers: Operations will be done remotely, processes will bb automated, risks will be identified, and issues solved.
 In the future, a farmer’s skills will increasingly be a mix of technology and biology skills rather than pure agriculture.